Art Exhibition Design Lighting – Flat, Flat Shiny Cat

 Lighting Contemporary Art Exhibitions

 In a different section of the art gallery and also as part of the art installation, a visual artist executed a choreographed routine.
 To enhance this performance a raised stage was built with a backdrop of white satin cloth.
-The back drop scene was designed to look ice cold with added sparkle.
+Therefore the back drop scene was designed to look ice cold with added sparkle.
 Here we used vivid cool white lamps directed to the cloth to achieve a consistent wall wash.
 This methodology also offered a slight theatrical lighting to accentuate the performer.

-You can explore further details about this contemporary lighting design art gallery project here:
+Finally, you can explore further details about this contemporary lighting design art gallery project here: